Equity in Education and Its Impact

 Americans are saving less.
 The U.S. personal saving rate has dropped substantially over the past 50 years.
 In September 2016, it was only 5.7 percent.
 Since 1959, it's historically averaged 8.4 percent.
 It's become more difficult to save enough to become wealthy.

-Ten Steps to Improve Equity in Education
+Eleven Steps to Improve Equity in Education

 This Organization for Economic Cooperation and Development recommends 10 steps to improve equity in education.